vschelbi/superpoint_transformer_vschelbi/README.md

 **SuperCluster** is a superpoint-based architecture for **panoptic segmentation** of (very) large 3D scenes 🐘 based on SPT.
 We formulate the panoptic segmentation task as a **scalable superpoint graph clustering** task.
-To this end, our model is trained to predict the input parameters of a graph optimization problem whose solution is a panoptic segmentation.
+To this end, our model is trained to predict the input parameters of a graph optimization problem whose solution is a panoptic segmentation 💡.
 This formulation allows supervising our model with per-node and per-edge objectives only, circumventing the need for computing an actual panoptic segmentation and associated matching issues at train time.
 At inference time, our fast parallelized algorithm solves the small graph optimization problem, yielding object instances 👥.
 Due to its lightweight backbone and scalable formulation, SuperCluster can process scenes of unprecedented scale at once, on a single GPU 🚀, with fewer than 1M parameters 🦋.